oslabs-beta/bev/README.md

 bev (Bird’s Eye View) is a microservice migration helper and a dependency manager.
 Developed under tech accelerator, OS Labs, bev is a multi-platform desktop application that allows you to analyze and visualize dependencies. bev alleviates the pain of migrating to microservices.

-Download for MacOS, Windows and Linux
+Download for MacOS, Windows and Linux.

 ### Getting Started With bev